thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ### optimization
 * optimize review order computation
 * rewrite the README
-* check if you should not use df.apply in some places instead of loops, or use .values
 * run the script on notes and not cards
-* reimplement ctf-idf to get cluster meaning
 * tell in the readme that code is commented with docstrings and PEP compliant
 * add tags of ctf-if to cards
-* gerer la relative overdueness
+* implement relative overdueness
 * ponder using df.compare to fetch more quickly the cached sbert vectors
-* mention in the readme that I could reimplement tfidf if needed
+* mention in the readme that I tried using tf-idf
 * recommand in the readme to use another sbert model if you only use

 ### ML